Picking a New Reed

 Look for a reed that has a symmetrical tip opening, crows when dry with some lows in the tone.
-The central pitch of the crow is normally between F and G. When playing a new reed candidate, check Test 14, and 18 slur ups.
+The central pitch of the crow is normally between F and G. When playing a new reed candidate, check the following tests from Quick Guide to Bassoon Reed Tuning: Test 14 (slurs easily across the break), and Test 18 (slurs up to one-finger High C).
 The best reeds will do both of these basic tests before the reed has been tuned and refined: a quick way to pick out a reed from a batch.
 At this time you can also make a basic decision about whether you like the tone of a reed.
 If the sound is extremely bright or dark, this will indicate additional work that you may not want to do.

 Causes of Tip Opening Symmetry Problems